Monthly Archives: November 2012

 In an opening that’s suspiciously familiar to Frat Fright from the previous year, a Priest goes on a kill frenzy and is captured and locked up beneath a church.
-30+ years later, a stupidly kind hearted vicar tries to help him, but he breaks free and heads back to the scene of his original murders.
+30+ years later, a foolishly kind hearted vicar tries to help him, but he breaks free and heads back to the scene of the original murders.
 It just so happens that four teenagers are there at the secluded location for a party…